 Please arrive on Priory Ground Ward at Sandwell General Hospital at 8.30am.
 You will have to spend the full morning and early afternoon in hospital.
-If your child is having any other test at the same time you may have to stay longer.
+If your child is also having another test you may need to stay longer.